Resources

 5. Take a seat wherever you feel comfortable.

 6. No clapping or other noise, even if the Deputies clap.
-No communication with States members while the States is in session.
-No eating or drinking in the Gallery, although an occasional discreet sip from a water bottle is permitted to keep hydrated.
+No communication with States members while the States is in session, even by email or text.
+No eating or drinking in the gallery, although an occasional discreet sip from a water bottle is permitted to keep hydrated.
 If you need a proper drink and haven’t brought anything with you, there is a water cooler in one of the corridors near the chamber (ask someone to show you) and another cooler in the main reception area of the Royal Court.
 The Court is trying to reduce waste so if you can use your own cup, so much the better.

-12. To listen on the radio instead, tune in to 1116AM.
+13. To listen on the radio instead, tune in to 1116AM.
 Or to listen online, google ‘BBC Guernsey States live’.
-Or go to www.gov.gg/StatesMeetings and listen live (or a recording later) via Microsoft Teams.
+Or go to gov.gg/statesmeetings and listen live (or a recording later) via Microsoft Teams.

 If it would help to have some company on your first visit to the Gallery, we’re always happy to show new people the ropes.
 Join our Politics WhatsApp group and we’ll keep you posted as to when we are next going to be watching a States meeting.
 Just send your mobile number to hello@womeninpubliclife.gg and ask to be added to the group.